Dog Dental Health

 A day-by-day look at what most owners never get to see — and why their dogs start acting like themselves again.

-You bend down to say good morning, your dog yawns right in your face — and there it is.
+You bend down to say good morning, your dog yawns in your face — and there it is.
 That smell.
 You laugh it off.
-You tell yourself it's "just dog breath."
+"Just dog breath."

 Day 1